totem-tech/documentation/crowdsale-docs/crowdsale-how-to.md

 ## Disclaimer:

 All funds received will be held by the Live Accounting Association charged with funding Totem.Live development.
 The funds will be distributed in the form of grants to developers and community members focused on building Totem.Live app and ecosystem.
-For more information, you can refer to the Totem Live Crowdsale Funds Distribution document.
+For more information, you can refer to the Totem Live Crowdfunding Funds Distribution document.

 ---